 Stollery NICU coming to Sturgeon in 2019

-The number of deliveries in Sturgeon Community Hospital has increased dramatically in recent years.
-In fact, the Sturgeon hospital is the largest neonatal site in Alberta without neonatal support.
+The number of deliveries at the Sturgeon Community Hospital has increased dramatically in recent years.
+In fact, the Sturgeon Hospital is the largest neonatal site in Alberta without neonatal support.

-That all changes in 2019 when the Sturgeon Community Hospital opens its doors to a new $2.3 million Stollery NICU.
+That all changes in fall 2019 when the Sturgeon Community Hospital opens its doors to a new $2.3-million Stollery NICU.
 We’ve committed to raising an additional $2.5 million to fund state-of-the-art equipment and training within the NICU, with the help of generous donors like you.
-Please donate today!

-Check out the following stories to learn more about the impact our donors are making on the health of premature babies in Sturgeon:
+Check out the following stories to learn more about the impact you’re making on the health of premature babies in Sturgeon: